Ken L. Freshley

 Commander-in-Chief (2013 – 2014)

-Commander-in-Chief Ken L. Freshley has been actively involved in the Sons of Union Veterans of the Civil War; he has been a member in the James A. Garfield Camp 142, Cleveland, Ohio, for over 15 years.
-He was always interested in history, specifically the Civil War, and the turning point was when his son Mathew, who is a long time Civil War reenactor and that is when during a reenactment, the Commander-in-Chief Freshley met members of the SUVCW, and the rest is history.
+Past Commander-in-Chief Ken L. Freshley has been actively involved in the Sons of Union Veterans of the Civil War; he has been a member in the James A. Garfield Camp 142, Cleveland, Ohio, for over 15 years.
+He was always interested in history, specifically the Civil War, and the turning point was when his son Mathew, who is a long time Civil War reenactor and that is when during a reenactment, Past Commander-in-Chief Freshley met members of the SUVCW, and the rest is history.

-Commander-in-Chief Freshley is the great, great, great grandson of Pvt.
+His wife Sue and daughter Rebecca are actively involved in the Auxiliary, and his son Mathew is a member of the SUVCW and in the James A. Garfield Camp #142.
+Past Commander-in-Chief Freshley is the great, great, great grandson of Pvt.
 James H. Maloney Co.
 I K of the 82nd Pennsylvania Volunteer Infantry, along with 10 other relatives that served during the Civil War.

 He was elected as Commander-in-Chief at the 132nd National Encampment in Brookfield, WI.
 He has distinguishably served the Sons of Union Veterans of the Civil War in the following ways: Senior Vice Commander-in-Chief, Junior Vice Commander-in-Chief, National Council of Administration, National Webmaster for 8 years, Department of Ohio Commander, Department Council, Camp 142 Commander; 2 terms in office, Camp 142 Council, and in numerous other offices at the Camp and Department levels.